scotmcp/explosive.ws-to-godot/README.md

 Download the zip file and extract the contents into a working folder.

 Animations are organized into folders named for the group of animations associated with the intended equipped weapon.
 Each animation is its own individual FBX file.
 You can leave them organized as is, or if you prefer to organize them differently is entirely up to you.
 Unless you have a specific need, it generally makes sense to just leave them as is.
 It will make working with them in the Godot Animation Player a little more organized and less of a headache.
+Importing all the animations at once into Blender or Godot is not performant and prone to crashes, so it is recommended to do one folder at a time.

 # Blender